|Subscribe | What is RSS|

 Don’t miss the roar of a 1920s weave room with operating power looms!
 The park’s primary exhibit includes the weave room, interactive exhibits and video programs about the Industrial Revolution, labor, and the rise, fall, and rebirth of Lowell.
 Stop in the Boott Museum Store for a shuttle of your own.

 Fees: Adults, $6.00; Youths, 6 -16 & Students $3.00; Senior Discount; Children 5 and under, free.

 Mill Girls & Immigrants Exhibit,

-It's the 30th anniversary of historic replica trolleys in downtown Lowell operating daily carrying visitors and students from the Visitor Center to the Boott Mills.
+Our historic replica trolleys run in downtown Lowell operating daily carrying visitors and students from the Visitor Center to the Boott Mills.
 Schedules vary, so please check for the trolley schedule at the Visitor Center Desk or trolley stops throughout town.
 Free.

 To learn more about this and other park offerings during this centennial year of the National Park Service, including expanded summer offerings beginning Saturday, June 17, the Junior Ranger program, Boott Cotton Mills Museum, Mill Girls and Immigrants Exhibit, ranger-led tours, and upcoming special events stop by the Visitor Center at 246 Market Street, or contact Lowell National Historical Park at (978) 970-5000, or visit www.nps.gov/lowe .

 Look for additional Park information at www.nps.gov/lowe or by calling 978-970-5000.